 In Conclusion

 With each passing year, more and more English Bible translations appear.
 How should we respond to these new works?
-Is every translation of value?
+Is every translation valuable?

-There is a growing number of voices that promote the view that all translations have value.
+A growing number of voices promote the view that all translations have value.
 As we consider the topic of value, it is important to consider the question of accuracy.

 As we discussed above, the definition of accuracy has been expanded to include the accurate comprehension of the text.
-This view of accuracy rests on the reader’s comprehension and, as a result, the topic of audience has become very important.
+This view of accuracy rests on the reader’s comprehension and, as a result, audience has become very important.

 This view of accuracy allows for more ways to translate and, more importantly, for these various English translations to be valuable in their own way.